Chao-Meng/chao-meng-capstone/Capstone Proposal-ChaoMeng.md

 As a user, I want an interactive dashboard that visually displays energy and environmental data, making it easy to interpret complex information quickly.

-\*\*Mobile Application Access

-As a remote user, I need to access the system through a mobile application, allowing me to monitor and control the building’s systems while on the go.

 \*\*Predictive Maintenance Analysis

 As a building operator, I want the system to predict potential maintenance issues based on data trends, so I can proactively address them before they escalate.